cyverse-archive/DE/services/api/endpoints/sharing.md

 Secured Endpoint: POST /secured/share

 This service can be used to share a user's files and folders with other users, and with specific permissions for each user and resource.

 Here's an example:

 ```
-$ curl -sd '
+$ curl -sH "$AUTH_HEADER" -d '
 {
     "sharing": [
         {